Programmes Quantum Technology

 Why is it important?

-This new approach could lead to the first quantum computer with a large enough memory to make it useful beyond laboratories.
-Such a computer would process information faster than classical computers, but more importantly, it would be capable of modelling systems, such as climate models or physiological function, which are too challenging for today’s supercomputers.
+The unique power of quantum computers comes from their ability to carry out all possible calculations in parallel.
+Such a computer would process information faster than classical computers, but more importantly, it would be capable of modelling systems, such as climate models or physiological function, which are too challenging for today’s supercomputers, and would also be energy-efficient.
+Some of the quantum machine designs we are studying would use light to transmit and store information, instead of traditional electrical currents.

 How are we different?